realmar/Pipes/README.md

 ```

 This allows a processor to take input which is "less derived" than the output
-data of the previous processor:
+data of the previous processor: (_Note:_ `TOut` does not need to be covariant
+to achieve this behavior.
+The reason why `TOut` is covariant is convenience.)

 ```c#
 class Base { }